pronique/CakePHP-ProUtils-Plugin/readme.md

 # ProUtils Plugin for CakePHP 2.1 #

 The ProUtils plugin is a growing collection of useful components, behaviors, helpers, and libraries.
-Here we will list and detail each component.

 > Note: This CakePHP plugin is designed to work with CakePHP 2.1, this requirement is dictated by the implementation
 > of CakePHP 2.1's Events System.
 Most components should work with CakePHP 2.0 with little or no modifications.